-The City Manager is subject to a professional code of ethics that binds the City Manager to certain practices that are designed to ensure his or her actions are in support of the City's best interests.
+The City Manager is subject to a professional code of ethics developed by the International City/County Management Association (ICMA) that binds the City Manager to certain practices that are designed to ensure his or her actions are in support of the City's best interests.
 Violations of such standards can result in censure.
-Appendix A is a copy of the City Manager's Code of Ethics.
+A copy of the ICMA Code of Ethics can be found at https://icma.org/icma-code-ethics.